Why you should never have a lack of project resources

 Organizations will always be able to generate ideas for new projects.
 That’s what innovative organizations do and we don’t want to kill that innovation.

-But we need to corral and review those ideas and ensure we don’t end up committing to more work than we can realistically achieve.
+But we need to review those ideas and ensure we don’t end up committing to more work than we can realistically achieve.

 The trick is to know when you have reached the capacity of your resources and stop taking on new work.